maabed/karak-dashboard-docs/source/index.html.md

   - <a href="http://www.highcharts.com/">HIGH CHARTS. </a>
   - <a href="http://www.chartjs.org/">CHARTS JS. </a>

-All you need to do to use them is including the library JS file and then initialize the chart on a `div` in the html page.
+All you need to do to use them is to include the library JS file and then initialize the chart on a `div` in the html page.

 ```html
 <!-- Highcharts library -->